For China's new globetrotters, group tours are out and Northern Lights are in

 China’s international travel recovery remains a tick under 70 per cent of 2019 levels, McKinsey’s Saxon said, and that percentage would be higher without the United States, where levels are at just 19 per cent of pre-pandemic levels due to limited flight capacity and geopolitical tensions.

-On flights between Europe and China, seat bookings are at 93 per cent of pre-pandemic levels, according to the data, independent travelers, rather than tour groups, driving the increase.
+On flights between Europe and China, seat bookings are at 93 per cent of pre-pandemic levels, according to the data, independent travellers, rather than tour groups, driving the increase.

 Trips that involve a chance to see the Northern Lights have been particularly popular, Zhou added.